Satir Change Model: 5 Stages of Emotional Reactions to Change

 New Status Quo

-The change is now accepted and becomes part of normal life.
+The change is now accepted and has become part of normal life.
 People feel more secure and productive again.

 They may even feel better than before the change.
 The team or person has adapted and grown through the experience.